Decision Frameworks for Families Brianna Reid Decision Frameworks for Families Brianna Reid

 Step One: Clarify the Role of a Multivitamin

-For many families, children's multivitamins are used to support picky or inconsistent eating, provide reassurance during growth phases, or help fill a likely gap when diet variety is limited.
-They are not designed to correct diagnosed deficiencies, substitute for medical care, or replace a balanced diet.
-Keeping that purpose clear helps narrow choices and reduces the pressure to find a product that does everything.
+For many families, children's multivitamins are used to support selective or inconsistent eating, provide reassurance during growth phases, and supplement, not replace, a generally balanced diet.
+They are not designed to correct diagnosed deficiencies or substitute for medical care.
+Keeping expectations realistic helps narrow choices and reduces pressure to find a perfect product.

 Label evaluation checkpoint